Canberra Cavalry: Bid and establishment

-First season (2010-11)
+First season (2010–11)

 The Cavalry started putting their front and back office staff in 2010 in the lead up to the ABL regular season starting in November 2010.
-Tony Fraser was appointed the team's founding general manager (GM) with Megan Salic joining as assistant general manager.
+Tony Fraser was appointed the team's founding general manager with Megan Salic joining as assistant general manager.
 On 8 September 2010, the Cavs announced former MLB and Philadelphia Phillies pitcher Steve Schrenk would be the team's inaugural head coach.
 Schrenk arrived in Canberra from New Jersey with over two decades of playing and coaching experience behind him.

 On 7 November 2010, Canberra lost its first ever ABL game away in Sydney against the Sydney Blue Sox.
 At Blacktown Olympic Park, the game was the inaugural ABL game with ABL Operations Manager, Ben Foster, and young Australian baseballer, Louis Verdon, arriving on the pitch by helicopter to open the game by passing on the ball Foster caught off the final pitch of the original ABL in February 1999.
 Verdon then delivered the first ceremonial pitch of the new ABL.
 Steven Kent impressed for Canberra but the visitors lost the game 0–1.

 The Cavalry won their first ABL game on 18 November 2010 at home in Narrabundah.
 In front of 1,300 fans, Korean import, Kyu-Hyun Moon inspired Canberra to a 5–2 victory over the Melbourne Aces with a left field home run, the first ever home run at the new Narrabundah Ballpark.

 The Cavs missed out on the play-offs in their first season despite having a very good defensive record.
 Their offense however was not as impressive, ranking sixth in runs scored.
 Dutch born shortstop Didi Gregorius, was named ABL Golden Glove winner for the inaugural ABL season.
 Didi, who attracted 43 votes, beat Perth catcher Allan de San Miguel (39 votes) and Adelaide's Stefan Welch (38 votes) to the award.